huksley/newaccount/README.md

 Preliminary version is prepared to deploy on Docker (using docker compose) Download ``docker-compose.yml`` and modify to your needs.
 For actually receiving messages when tasks must be executed you must create Telegram Bot and Telegram Channel.
-After it, execute in directory with this file.
+After it, execute in directory with this file:

 ``docker compose``